Michelle Heaton: 2007–2012: Television appearances

-In 2007 Heaton was one of the judges on You're a Star, an Irish talent show run on RTÉ.
+In 2007, Heaton was one of the judges on You're a Star, an Irish talent show run on RTÉ.
 In 2008, she competed on the reality television shows Fáilte Towers on RTÉ One in Ireland and on a celebrity edition of Come Dine with Me, finishing in third place.
 In 2009 Heaton appeared in the sixth series of Celebrity Big Brother and as an elf on Ant & Dec's Saturday Night Takeaway on Saturday 21 March 2009.

-In 2007/08 she appeared at the Sunderland Empire in Cinderella with her then partner Andy Scott Lee, Mickey Rooney and Les Dennis.
+In 2007/08, she appeared at the Sunderland Empire in Cinderella with her then partner Andy Scott Lee, Mickey Rooney and Les Dennis.

 In 2010 she was in Aladdin at the Southport Theatre where she played the role of Princess Jasmine.
 From 2010 to 2011 Heaton starred the comedy The Naked Truth as Gabby.
 In 2015 she returned to Aladdin at Harpenden.

 2013–present: Liberty X return

 In 2013 Heaton reunited with Liberty X for ITV2's reality show The Big Reunion, along with other pop groups of their time – B*Witched, Honeyz, 911, Five and Atomic Kitten – to solve past problems and do a live performance at the London Hammersmith Apollo on 26 February.
 Due to the success, Liberty X returned for a full tour between 2013 and 2014.
 In 2017, Heaton, Jessica Taylor and Kelli Young reformed Liberty X again, but as a three-piece girl group, without Tony and Kevin.
 Since then, they continued touring at music festivals and Pride events.

 In January 2023, Heaton competed in the fifteenth series of Dancing on Ice, paired with Łukasz Różycki, finishing in 10th place.

 In spring 2023, Heaton joined the presenting team of shopping channel Ideal World.

 In September 2023, Channel 4 announced Heaton as one of the contestants competing on Celebrity SAS: Who Dares Wins.

+In December 2025 Michelle is appearing as Tinker Bell in The Further Pantomime Adventures of Peter Pan at the Billingham Forum.